Sober Living: Halt Startup Stress & Maintain A Healthy Recovery

 Networking events, meet and greets, and business meetings are not a replacement for sober support.
 Establishing the connections needed for a successful startup launch can cause you to want to isolate.
 Being surrounded by colleagues and other entrepreneurs day in and day out will never replace the love of family.

 Loneliness creates a barrier between you and your loved ones.
-You might find it hard to open up and let people in, but it's crucial to develop a support system which accepts you for who you are, challenges you when you are slacking, and recognizes your victories in recovery.
+You might find it hard to open up and let people in, but it’s crucial to develop a support system that accepts you for who you are, challenges you when you are slacking, and recognizes your victories in recovery.

 4- Sleep?
-Sleep is often overrated in the startup world
+Sleep is often overrated in the startup world.

 When you are depleted of energy and overwhelmed, you are at risk of relapse.
 Enforcing yourself to a strict schedule allotting for you to get the required amount of sleep you need is crucial to sustained recovery.
 Without enough sleep or nourishment, it is easy to get sidetracked and lose control.